d7networks/nagios/Configure-NagiosXI.md

-# Nagios XI and D7SMS Plugin configuration
+# D7SMS for Nagios XI Configuration

 Python script for sending SMS notifications from NagiosXI using D7SMS Gateway.